Advice for people starting in their first teaching role

 If you are beginning your first teaching role, there are some important things that you should know to make sure you get the best start to your new career!

-- You will need to get a salary assessment to determine your appropriate salary, and to account for any previous experience you bring to your new role.
+3. You will need to get a salary assessment to determine your appropriate salary, and to account for any previous work experience you bring to your new role.
 Your school should give you information about this when you are sorting out your contractual paperwork.
 The salary assessment process can take a while and you may not receive your full salary until it is complete.
 However, all new trained teachers should default to the ‘Trained Teacher Scale’.
 To make sure this happens, it is important that you complete your Teaching Council provisional registration before doing the salary assessment.
 If you begin the salary assessment process without a teacher registration number, you may be considered an untrained teacher and default to the ‘untrained teacher scale’.